|

 page 2

-Any requests or motions for joinder are denied.
-The court takes judicial notice of Exhibits A, B and C to Ananda Palo Alto's and Pravers' demurrer and motion to strike as amended November 5, 1998, and the reporter's transcript of the San Mateo action filed on November 4, 1998 by defendants Walters, Novaks, Smallens and Parojinog.
-The court does not take judicial notice of the documents requested by plaintiffs on December 2, 1998.
-No facts outside the complaint or documents not judicially noticed have been considered, whether in declarations, points and authorities or otherwise.
+Ananda Palo Alto's and Pravers' demurrer and motion to strike as amended November 5, 1998, and the reporter's transcript of the San Mateo action filed on November 4, 1998 by defendants Walters, Novaks, Smallens and

 1. Status of the Ananda Entities.

-Pursuant to allegations of the complaint, Ananda Palo Alto and Ananda Church of Self Realization located in Nevada City (hereinafter Ananda Nevada City) are separate entities.
+(hereinafter Ananda Nevada City) are separate entities.
 It appears that Ananda Nevada City was a party in the San Mateo action and filed bankruptcy but Ananda Palo Alto was not a party and did not file bankruptcy.
-Due to the bankruptcy stay, Ananda Nevada City is not an active party in this litigation and none of the attorneys herein have appeared on behalf of or
+Due

 2. Effect of Ananda Nevada City Bankruptcy.

-Since, these factors cannot be established upon demw~e or a motion to strike, it is determined that the stay does not apply to the agents, employees officers, directors and shareholders of Ananda Nevada City and Ananda Palo Alto.
+upon demw~e or a motion to strike, it is determined that the stay does not apply to the agents, employees officers, directors and shareholders of Ananda Nevada City and Ananda Palo Alto.
 Moreover

-'It is noted Exhibits A, B & C, judicially noticed per Ananda Palo Alto's and Pravers' request, variously name Ananda Church of Self-Realization of Nevada City, Ananda Church of Self-Realization with communities in Nevada City, Palo Alto and other locations, and Ananda Church of God Realization.
+Exhibits A, B & C, judicially noticed per Ananda Palo Alto's and Pravers' request, variously name Ananda Church of Self-Realization of Nevada City, Ananda Church of Self-Realization with communities in Nevada City,

 page 3

 the stay does not preclude piercing the corporate veil.
-The effect of the alter ego doctrine is to reach the assets of the persons behind the bankrupt corporation not the assets of the bankrupt corporation.
+The effect of the alter ego doctrine is to reach the assets of the

 3. Vicarious Liability/Agency Allegations.